The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: Proofs of Results in Sections , and Omitted from the Text

+We next prove that green employment increases under either targeting regime.
+Under either targeting regime, the hiring threshold increases.
+Thus, fewer blue workers are hired on the referral market.
+This directly implies that green employment increases if workers are targeted by group (in this case, additional blue workers are only hired if all green workers are hired).
+This also implies that green employment increases if workers are targeted by referral status because the now rejected referred workers are disproportionately blue (relative to population shares), and more firms now hire from the pool, which favors greens.
+(Note that hiring from the pool favors greens for two reasons: the pool is disproportionately green, and relatively more greens enter the pool without referral.) \end{proof}

 \begin{proof}[Proof of Proposition~\ref{aamultiplier}] Recall that $h_g=h_b=1$ and the initial employment in period one, i.e., $e_g^0\coloneqq e_g$, is biased towards blues (i.e., $\frac{e_b^0}{e_g^0}> \frac{n_b}{n_g}$).
 A small increase in $e_g^0$ will not change the bias in employment.
-Thus, by Proposition~\ref{proposition:differential_wages} the initial employment in any period $t$ is biased with and without the increase in $e_g^0$ (i.e., $\frac{e_b^{t-1}}{e_g^{t-1}}<\frac{n_b}{n_g}$ for all finite $t\geq1$).
+Thus, by Proposition~\ref{proposition:group_outcomes} the initial employment in any period $t$ is biased with and without the increase in $e_g^0$ (i.e., $\frac{e_b^{t-1}}{e_g^{t-1}}<\frac{n_b}{n_g}$ for all finite $t\geq1$).

-Therefore, it if green employment strictly increase in all future periods, this implies a strict increases in total production as well by Proposition~\ref{effequ}.
+Therefore, if green employment strictly increases in all future periods, this implies strict increases in total production as well by Proposition~\ref{lemma:inequality_and_productivity}.
 The remainder of this proof is thus devoted to showing there is a strict increase in green employment in all future periods.

 The proof consists of three steps.
 We first show that for all but finitely many levels of initial employment $e_g^{t-1}$ of green workers, final employment $e_g^t$ is strictly increasing and continuous in $e_g^{t-1}$.
 We then use this to argue that, over a finite number of periods $1,\ldots,T$, for all but finitely many initial employment levels $e_g^0$, final employment $e_g^t$ is strictly increasing and continuous in $e_g^0$.
 Finally, we argue that we can choose $T$ large enough that the convergence in employment levels from period $T$ onward is monotone.